Search

 Kearney has strong Kiwi side for the 4 Nations

-New Zealand have put faith in ‘generation next’ to continue their recent domination of international rugby league with coach Stephen Kearney unveiling a powerful squad for their Four Nations title defence.
+In their quest to maintain recent international rugby league dominance, New Zealand has placed trust in the ‘generation next’ approach, with coach Stephen Kearney revealing a formidable squad for their Four Nations title defence.

-Nine squad members played in Sunday’s NRL grand final – Kieran Foran and Steve Matai from premiers Manly and Lewis Brown, Simon Mannering, Ben Matulino and winger Manu Vatuvei joining Johnson, Locke and Packer in representing the Warriors.
+In total, nine members of the squad participated in Sunday’s NRL grand final, including Kieran Foran and Steve Matai from the champion Manly team, alongside Lewis Brown, Simon Mannering, Ben Matulino, and winger Manu Vatuvei representing the Warriors along with Johnson, Locke, and Packer.

-In all 16 of the players selected were playing through to the second week of the NRL finals, while Thomas Leuluai only just bowed out of the Super League playoffs with Wigan.
+Notably, 16 of the selected players advanced to the second week of the NRL finals, while Thomas Leuluai narrowly missed out on advancing in the Super League playoffs with Wigan.

-New Zealand, who upset Australia in last year’s Four Nations final, open the defence of their crown against the Kangaroos in Warrington on October 28, but will first take on the Aussies at Ausgrid Stadium on October 16.
+New Zealand, who surprised Australia in the previous year’s Four Nations final, will begin their title defence against the Kangaroos in Warrington on October 28.
+However, they will first face the Aussies at Ausgrid Stadium on October 16.

-They will set up camp in Sydney on Sunday ahead of the Test in Newcastle.
+They are set to establish their camp in Sydney on Sunday ahead of the Test in Newcastle.

 New Zealand squad: Gerard Beale, Adam Blair, Lewis Brown, Nathan Fien, Kieran Foran, Alex Glenn, Thomas Leuluai, Kevin Locke, Shaun Johnson, Issac Luke, Sam McKendry, Simon Mannering, Sika Manu, Benji Marshall (capt), Steve Matai, Ben Matulino, Fuifui Moimoi, Jason Nightingale, Russell Packer, Kevin Proctor, Jeremy Smith, Manu Vatuvei, Jared Waerea-Hargreaves.